A nonamenable "factor" of a Euclidean space: Definitions; the ``Decoration lemma''

+The definition of ergodicity extends to {\it decorated} unimodular graphs without any change.
 Let us mention that it is possible to have multiple decorations on a graph (or to further decorate a decorated graph), by extending the space $X$ in the natural way.
-One important example for us is when we have a connected component $C$ of the origin in some percolation $\omega$ on a graph $G$, and we look at $(C,o)$ as a rooted graph decorated with $G,\omega$.
-Then we will further take some factor of iid decoration of $C$, which may also use information from the decoration $G,\omega$.
+When it is convenient to have several decorations, we list them all after the semicolon.
+One important example for us is when we have a connected component $\omega_o$ of the fixed vertex $o$ in some percolation $\omega$ on a graph $G$, and {\it we look at $(\omega_o,o)$ as a rooted graph decorated with $G$ and $\omega$}.
+Then we will further take some (factor of iid) decoration of $\omega_o$, which may also use information from the decoration $G,\omega$.